-There’s few debates that the Samsung Galaxy S8 is among the prettiest phones of the last couple of years but this does lead to a problem.
+There are few debates that the Samsung Galaxy S8 is among the prettiest phones of the last couple of years but this does lead to a problem.
 All that glass makes it a little bit slippy and no matter how good the most recent generation of Gorilla Glass is it’s still glass.
 Drop it and there’s at least some chance it won’t survive.
 Griffin think they have the answer – a case that’s protective from the height most people will drop their phone – hand height – and is thin and clear so that it doesn’t hide the S8.

 The Clear Case holds the S8 securely and in the last two weeks it’s not come out unexpectedly at any point.
 The case has ridges running around the top and bottom front of the screen and similar if slightly longer ridges on the back surface.
-The four buttons covered each have extensions that work well and the headphone, usb and microphone’s have cutouts of decent size.
+The four buttons covered each have extensions that work well and the headphone, USB and microphone’s have cutouts of decent size.
 Visually the name – Clear Case – is accurate with only a single opaque ring running around the back of the phone.

 The case is thinner than I’d expected adding a surprisingly small amount of bulk and the NFC for Android Pay and wireless charging both work consistently through it.
 It’s comfortable to hold and feels very slightly rubbery and slip resistant despite being completely smooth.One of the biggest selling points of the S8 is the wrap around screen and Samsung bundle several utilities that let you swipe in from the side of the screen to trigger actions.
 I’d worried that the clear case would prevent this but Griffin have been smart.
 The Clear Case is a little lower on the sides than the S8’s edges but protrudes more on the top and bottom.
 This gives the best of both worlds – access to the whole screen and if you put the phone face down it doesn’t quite touch the table.

 The Samsung S8 is an undeniably gorgeous looking phone but the design has an inherent problem – it’s glass on both sides and if we’re going to be realistic about it going to get scratched chopped and maybe broken.
-Griffin have come up with a solution in the Survivor Clear Case that gives just enough protection for most people without disguising the phone beneath.
+Griffin has come up with a solution in the Survivor Clear Case that gives just enough protection for most people without disguising the phone beneath.
 Recommended.

 Buy it from Amazon +